- Main sources

 The Poems: individual commentaries with footnotes and reflections on style and structure;

-- the music of the poetry;
+- Heaney the agent of change

-- Subjects and Settings: the poems in collection-order;
+- Subjects and Circumstances of individual poems

 The Spirit Level, published by Faber and Faber in 1996, is Seamus Heaney’s ninth collection.
 Heaney is in his late fifties.
 The totality of his collections over nearly half a century following Death of a Naturalist (1966) have confirmed Heaney’s place at the very top of the premier league of twentieth century poets writing in English.
 Heaney died on the 30th August 2013 after a short illness; he was 74.